| |

 Residence applies from the beginning of the fifth year.
 If you are a resident but not domiciled (broadly defined as permanently resident) in the UK you will only have to pay tax on your

 overseas income if you bring it into the UK.
 The exception is income arising in the Irish Republic, which is taxable regardless of whether you bring it into the UK.
-If you are not a resident in the UK you will only have to pay UK tax on UK income.
+If you are not a resident of the UK you will only have to pay UK tax on UK income.

 TAX ALLOWANCES AND RELIEFS

 All UK residents are entitled to the “basic personal allowance”.
 This is an amount of income on which you do not have to pay any tax.
-For the 2007-2008 tax year it is £5,225.
+For the 2007-2008 tax year, it is £5,225.

 You may also be able to claim other allowances and reliefs, depending on your circumstances.